utah-cs3550-fa25/assignments/hw2.md

 On the search page, make the actual search box as wide as it can be, with `.25rem` of padding inside so that search text isn't cramped.

+On the profile page, make the user logo appear to the right of the page title / metadata.
+Make it `5rem` wide and tall, and align it to the right of the main content area.

 Phase 5: Responsive layout